Reduction of topological invariants on null hypersurfaces: Reduction of topological invariants to future null infinity

 We notice that Nieh-Yan term \eqref{NiehYan} is a topological invariant when the torsion is non-zero.
 Indeed, it is locally exact \be \zeta=\Lambda^2\int_M d(\theta^a\wedge T_a). \ee Therefore, by reducing this to the future null infinity, we obtain the quantity \be H=\Lambda^2 \int_{\mathcal I^+} \theta^a\wedge T_a. \ee Unfortunately, this boundary term still vanishes in general relativity due to the absence of torsion.

 Nevertheless, we observe that the formulation of general relativity is not unique.
 An equivalent theory, known as the Teleparallel Equivalent of General Relativity (TEGR)\footnote{Meanwhile, there is another equivalent theory that uses nonmetricity to describe gravitation with vanishing torsion and curvature, named symmetric teleparallel equivalent of general relativity (STEGR)\cite{Nester:1998mp}.
 TEGR, STEGR and GR together describe the same gravitational theory by torsion, nonmetricity and curvature, respectively.
 This equivalence is called the geometric trinity of gravity \cite{BeltranJimenez:2019esp}.}, models the gravitational field not as spacetime curvature, but as a dynamical force.
 TEGR originated in Einstein’s work on unified field theory \cite{Unzicker:2005in} and was fully developed in the 1970s \cite{Moller:1961,Pellegrini:1962,Hayashi:1979qx,PhysRevD.14.2521}.
-It has since been applied in cosmology to address problems such as dark matter and dark energy \cite{Bengochea:2008gz}.

 In general relativity, gravitation is manifested as curvature, and torsion is identically zero.
 In contrast, TEGR attributes gravitation to torsion, while curvature is set to zero.
 Thus, gravitational interactions can be interpreted either as purely geometric (as in general relativity) or as a force mediated by torsion (as in TEGR).
 Although TEGR lacks the geometric interpretation of general relativity, it is dynamically equivalent and is founded on the translation gauge group, making its structure more analogous to that of conventional gauge theories.
 For further details, we refer readers to \cite{2013tgif.book.....A}.